rwaples/Copenhagen/Files/day1.md

 	-minMapQ	0	Discard reads with mapping quality below -minQ		13	Discard bases with base quality below
-	-trim		0	Number of based to discard at both ends of the reads -only_proper_pairs 1	Only use reads where the mate could be mapped -C		0	adjust mapQ for excessive mismatches (as SAMtools), supply -ref -baq		0	adjust qscores around indels (as SAMtools), supply -ref
+	-trim		0	Number of based to discard at both ends of the reads -trim		0	Number of based to discard at 5 ends of the reads -trim		0	Number of based to discard at 3 ends of the reads -only_proper_pairs 1	Only use reads where the mate could be mapped -C		0	adjust mapQ for excessive mismatches (as SAMtools), supply -ref -baq		0	adjust qscores around indels (as SAMtools), supply -ref